Defining your target market for your service-based business is both:

 b) quite a bit more difficult than most business owners expect.

 I know you’ve heard the advice to pick a niche and you know you’ve got to have an target audience for your marketing and branding.
 But have you been able to define yours?
-And when you try to describe them, do you just end up with a list of very wide demographics that covers half the population of your area?
+And when you try to describe them, do you just end up with a list of very wide demographics that covers half the population?

-When people are new to building their business, trying to appeal to a very broad and diverse market is a common problem.
-But casting a net that’s too wide can hurt your ability to grow your business and attract any clients at all.
+As people try to grow their businesses, marketing to a very broad and diverse group of people is a common issue.
+Casting a net that’s too wide can actually hurt your ability to grow your business and attract high-quality clients.
 So, here’s why you should define your ideal client and how it helps your business to gain traction.

 Related post: Branding tips to get more clients to your small business